 Dr. Sjoberg has been assisting clients with breeding English Bulldogs for many years (Go Dawgs!) and has helped bring hundreds of healthy bulldog puppies into the world.
 Our canine breeding service includes collection of the male and immediate artificial insemination of the female as well as breeding with fresh cooled/shipped or frozen semen and vaginal or surgical insemination.

-Both Drs.
-Sjoberg and Rice particularly enjoy reproductive work in the equine arena.
-Each year they attend to dozens of mares, breeding with fresh cooled or frozen semen.
+Dr. Sjoberg particularly enjoys reproductive work in the equine arena.
+Each year he attends to dozens of mares, breeding with fresh cooled or frozen semen.
 Although there are no guarantees, we have enjoyed a good success rate in settling mares and treating problem mares.
 We also have a growing equine embryo transfer service and offer collection, evaluation, and packaging of semen for transport.

 We also offer a variety of specially tailored wellness plans to insure healthy mares and foals.